ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 {{draft-linus-trans-gossip-transport-https}} transport and MAY use other transports as well.

-Which web servers to send STH's to is determined by which web servers are connected to by the transport and those web servers capability and willingness to convey gossip.
-This is handled by the gossip transport.
+Which web servers STH's will be sent to depends on which web servers the chosen transports are connected to and those web servers capability and willingness to convey gossip.
+This is handled by the gossip transports.

-Web browsers MAY register as a gosisp transports themselves and perform the sending and receiving of gossip mesages.
+Web browsers MAY register as a gossip transport themselves and perform the sending and receiving of gossip messages using connections already in use.

 ### CT monitors